rldai/project-euler-hints-python/README.md

 ## How to Run it

 Some of these programs import the math module, but that's it.
 Otherwise, simply copy + paste the code blocks into something that accepts Python code.
 Files are in md because they have to be spoiler tagged.
-Unfortunately, that means the code loses all the color-coding and nice markers from an IDE.
+Unfortunately, that means the code loses all the color-coding that happens when you use .py.
 Sorry.

 ## The Future